-The filing of a Chapter 13 case automatically stays (stops) all lawsuits, attachments, garnishments, foreclosures, and other actions by creditors against the debtor or the debtor’s property.
+The filing of a chapter 13 case automatically stops (“stays”) all lawsuits, attachments, garnishments, foreclosures, and other actions by creditors against the debtor or the debtor’s property.
 A few days after the case is filed, the court will mail a notice to all creditors advising them of the automatic stay.
 Certain creditors may be notified sooner, if necessary.
-Most creditors are prohibited from proceeding against the debtor during the entire course of the Chapter 13 case.
-If the debtor is later granted a Chapter 13 discharge, the creditors will then be prohibited from collecting the discharged debts from the debtor after the case is closed.
+Most creditors are prohibited from proceeding against the debtor during the entire course of the chapter 13 case.
+If the debtor is later granted a chapter 13 discharge, the creditors will then be prohibited from collecting the discharged debts from the debtor after the case is closed.

 37. What is a priority claim?